 All of the fluency assessments we release have been given a Lexile Level which indicates the difficulty of the text, and across the year the challenge will increase for each year group.

 A child should be aiming to reach the relevant number of wcpm whilst reading a text at the higher end of the Lexile range for their year group by the end of the year to be consider a fluent reader.
 They could also be considered fluent if reading a text at the lower end of the Lexile range for their year group at the beginning of the year at the correct speed.
-So, for example, you can be confident that a child in Year 3 is reading with the correct level of fluency if you assess them in September and they read a text with a Lexile Level of 410 at a speed of 95wcpm.
+So, for example, you can be confident that a child in Year 3 is reading with the correct level of fluency if you assess them in September and they read a text with a Lexile Level of 400 at a speed of 70wcpm.
+By the end of the year, that same child should be confidently reading a text with a Lexile Level of 600 at a speed of 90wcpm.

 When it comes to end-of-year assessment, children can be given a level of either Building Fluency, Almost Fluent or Fluent depending on the Lexile Level of the text they are able to read at the relevant pace.
 For example, if in June you assessed your Year 5 class, the children would be given a level based on their performance as follows;

-Child 1 is able to read a text with a Lexile Level of 750 at 110wcpm – they are Building Fluency.
+Child 1 is able to read a text with a Lexile Level of 730 at 100wcpm – they are Building Fluency.

-Child 2 is able to read a text with a Lexile Level of 810 at 110wcpm – they are Almost Fluent.
+Child 2 is able to read a text with a Lexile Level of 800 at 105wcpm – they are Almost Fluent.

 Child 3 is able to read a text with a Lexile Level of 860 at 110wcpm – they are Fluent.